Question: do you know your own budgeting style?

 You can find a lot of resources for the Cash Envelope method.
 I suggest going on a Youtube binge – you can see how individuals and families use and tweak this budgeting style to suit their life.

 Not really into this budgeting style?
 Well, perhaps…

 #2 – Use expense-tracking if… You like making notes and knowing where your money went – expense-tracking (manual or app)

 What is it: Record and track every cent, categorising them under its relevant expense categories.

 How it works: You review the data and make spending adjustments in the following months.
 I like it because there’s an element of shock factor that tends to work for behavioural change.
 For example, if Eating Out category exceeded [amount you’re comfortable with] last month, then you may make time for meal planning and prepping next month.

-This is my preferred budgeting style, but I know its (1) hard to pick a platform that suits you (there are SO MANY to choose from), and (2) the habit can be hard to stick to (unless you use an automated one like HeyAlfred).
+This is my preferred budgeting style, but I know its (1) hard to pick an app that suits you (there are SO MANY to choose from), and (2) the habit can be hard to stick to (unless you use an automated one like HeyAlfred).

 Read tips that worked for me in How Expense Tracking Looks Like (As Someone Who Doesn’t Budget) article.

-#2.1 – You are #2 AND a spreadsheet geek – Excel budget spreadsheet
+#2.1 – Use Excel budget spreadsheet if… You are #2 AND a spreadsheet geek –

 This is a subset of team expense-tracking.
 No apps or platforms are good enough for you, or have enough personalisation, so you do it yourself via Excel spreadsheet.
 You complain about it but secretly love doing the formatting merge cells all (you may ‘cheat’ by downloading a budget spreadsheet then customising it yourself).